szabgab/slides/golang/functions.md

 Implement a function that accepts a positive integer (n) and prints out the first n numbers of the Fibonacci series.

+## Exercise: Permutations
+{id: exercise-permutations}

+Write a program to print all permutations of a given string

+For "ABC", it should print the following series: ABC ACB BAC BCA CBA CAB

 ## Exercise: FizzBuzz in function
 {id: exercise-fizzbuzz-in-function}